 Third annual Cherokee College Prep Institute connects students with university representatives from across the United States

-The weeklong program gave students hands-on experience analyzing, preparing and completing college applications, identifying scholarship opportunities, and exploring schools of interest.
+The weeklong camp connects students with admissions counselors from across the U.S. to analyze, prepare and complete college applications, identify scholarship opportunities, and explore schools of interest.

-For more information, contact Cherokee Nation Foundation at (918) 207-0950 or Janice Randall email@example.com.
+For more information, contact Jennifer Sandoval at firstname.lastname@example.org or call Cherokee Nation Foundation at (918) 207-0950.